Last Modified: Thursday, August 4, 2022 4:27 pm

 - Faculty members will be notified by the Dean of Students Office when a student in one of their classes will be absent because they have been placed in isolation (if sick) or quarantined (as a precautionary measure), so that they can make appropriate accommodations for that student.
 Tp protect private health information, instructors are not notified when a student reports symptoms or exposures on Hawk Check – only when they’ve been told not to come to campus for any reason.

 - To protect the privacy of the student, faculty members should not share information about student health with colleagues, students or other people.
 Everyone who needs to know will be informed individually by a contact tracer.

 - More information for faculty can be found at Spring 2022 Teaching FAQs and Planning for Disruption.

 If a student informs an instructor that they have been advised to isolate or quarantine by a contact tracer, should the instructor wait until hearing from the Dean of Students to excuse the student from in-person attendance?

 No. It will often take 3 to 6 days from when a University Health Center clinician first speaks with a student who “fails” Hawk Check to the point when the Dean of Students can inform instructors.
 This happens because there are many steps involved, including testing, getting results, uploading results, and more.
-Therefore, if a student confirms that they has received quarantine or isolation directions from a UHC contact tracer, please take their word for it.
-If you have not received an email of confirmation within one week, contact the Dean of Students office to inquire further.
+Therefore, if a student confirms that they has received quarantine or isolation directions from a UHC contact tracer, please take their word for it – or ask to see the email they received from the Health Center placing them in isolation or quarantine.
+If you have not received an email of confirmation from the Dean of Students office within one week, contact the Dean of Students office to inquire further.

 Information Flow & Protocols